 What is a lumpectomy?

 A lumpectomy is the surgical removal of a cancerous or noncancerous breast tumor.
 A lumpectomy also includes removing a small amount of normal breast tissue around a cancerous tumor.
-Other names for lumpectomy include partial mastectomy, breast-conserving surgery, breast-sparing surgery, and wide excision.
-Doctors most commonly use a lumpectomy to treat small, early-stage breast cancer tumors in women.
+Other names for breast lumpectomy include partial mastectomy, breast-conserving surgery, breast-sparing surgery, and wide excision.
+Doctors most commonly use a lumpectomy to treat small, early stage breast cancer tumors in women.
+Lumpectomy recovery goes smoothly for most patients; lumpectomy recovery time is about a month.

 Your surgeon might also remove lymph nodes to test whether cancer has spread.
 A lumpectomy conserves most of the breast tissue and generally keeps the shape and appearance of the breast.
 In contrast, a mastectomy is the removal of the entire breast.